git-cola/git-cola/docs/git-cola.rst

 guitool.<name>.revunmerged
 --------------------------
-Show only unmerged branches in the revprompt subdialog.
+Show only unmerged branches in the revprompt sub-dialog.
 This is useful for tools similar to merge or rebase, but not for things like checkout or reset.

 guitool.<name>.title